abrookins/andrewbrookins.com/_posts/2020-05-07-david-browning.md

 "We have to get out of here!"
 I shout at the figure as I push myself back up.

-I look around and find I’m alone.
+But when I look around, I’m alone.
 The train shoots around a bend, trudging through the woods from the direction I’d just come.
 It’s nearly to the bridge.

 I throw myself forward to run to the other side, which I might be able to make, but my shoe sticks in the rail and I fall face-first.